 * * * 1 7* * *

 The German Christmas market is located right next to the Bulgarian National Bank (Google Maps Link) and is open every day from 11:00 till 22:00.
 It offers a bunch of hand-crafted goodies, present ideas, mulled wine, and plenty of food (sausages, jacket potatoes, creme puffs, and more).
 Naturally, be prepared that everything is slightly overpriced, but I am sure this comes at no surprise 🙂 After all, Christmas is the time to open both hearts and wallets.

 Although the fluffy snow is gorgeous and lifts the mood a little bit, it's not enough to compensate for the long dark evenings and the lack of sunlight.
 This is why we suggest you use the winter and learn to dance.
 If you're an expat in Bulgaria we promise you a lot of fun if you decide to join a group for traditional folklore dancing.
 And if you're not up for it - you can always opt for some Latin or ballroom dancing.
 It will keep you in shape, help you socialize easier, and surely make you smile a lot.
 We can't recommend a particular dance school, but why don't you join the "Bulgarian & Expat Friends Sofia" Facebook group and ask for a recommendation.

 Do something good!

 It's the season of giving.
-That time of the year to reflect on the last 12 months, count our blessings, and give a little something to those less fortunate.
-Our cause of choice is the Animal Rescue Sofia.
+That time of the year to reflect on the last 12 months, count our blessings and give a little something to those less fortunate.
+Our cause of choice is Animal Rescue Sofia.
 You don't need to do something massive - donate a bag of food, send an SMS containing "DMS DOG" to number 17 777 (donating 1 lev), buy their gorgeous calendar, or visit them and take a loving soul for a walk: any help will be appreciated not just by the tireless people behind it, but by the innocent souls suffering there.